The worst thing about plastic straws is that most of the time, they're not a choice.

 And in Seattle, starting July 1, businesses that sell food or drinks will be banned from offering plastic straws or utensils.

-Less straws = less waste
+Fewer straws = less waste

 There's also a unique and very specific organization that wants to change the wasteful narrative around plastic straws by encouraging people to take some simple steps to keep straws out of the waste stream.